-Sweet Briar College is taking applications for the third annual Blue Ridge Summer Institute for Young Artists, known as BLUR, which will be held June 16 through July 7 on its campus.
-For the first time, the camp will offer music and technical theater, in addition to theater, creative writing and visual arts.
+Sweet Briar College’s third annual Blue Ridge Summer Institute for Young Artists will be held June 16 through July 7 on its campus.
+This year, the camp has added music and technical theater to its repertoire of theater, creative writing and visual arts.